 What is a Lab Terrier Mix

 So what happens when these two different breed types combine?
 In reality it’s possible for a Lab and Terrier mix to get any aspect of either parent, and even littermates can have vastly different personalities.

 Are you thinking of bringing a Lab Terrier mix dog into your home as a pet?
 If so, we’ve gathered together some useful information for potential Lab and Terrier mix owners.
 Let’s start our exploration at the beginning, and what better place to begin than with the very conception of the unique Lab x Terrier cross!

-As we’ve mentioned, the Labrador Terrier cross breed will mirror the traits and disposition of each parent.
+As we’ve mentioned, the Labrador Terrier cross breed will have some of the traits and characteristics of each parent.
 The tricky part is predicting how these characteristics will emerge.
 In fact, no responsible breeder will guarantee the personality of any mixed breed dog.

 Overview of the Labrador Retriever breed

 Labs are a medium size dog with an impressive energy level.
 The friendly, smart-as-a-whip Labrador Retriever breed originated from hunting stock in Newfoundland, Canada.
 There they enjoyed success helping fishermen with their arduous, labor-intensive work.

 Today a high canine IQ combined with a natural people-pleasing personality makes Labs go-to dogs for search-and-rescue and law enforcement work.
 As well as being a popular choice for service dog duty.